GoogleCloudPlatform/ai-on-gke/modules/jetstream-maxtext-deployment/README.md

 #### Prometheus Adapter

-Follow the [Prometheus-adapter README](https://github.com/GoogleCloudPlatform/ai-on-gke/tree/main/modules/prometheus-adapter/README.md) to install without terraform, a few notes:
+Follow the [Prometheus-adapter README](https://github.com/GoogleCloudPlatform/ai-on-gke/tree/main/modules/prometheus-adapter/README.md) to install without terraform.
+A few notes:

 This module requires the cluster name to be passed in manually via the CLUSTER_NAME variable to filter incoming metrics.
 This is a consequence of differing cluster name schemas between GKE and standard k8s clusters.
 Instructions for each are as follows for if the cluster name isnt already known.
 For GKE clusters, Remove any characters prior to and including the last underscore with `kubectl config current-context | awk -F'_' ' { print $NF }'` to get the cluster name.
 For other clusters, The cluster name is simply: `kubectl config current-context`.